 The bathroom mirrors will have watermarks and the windows will collect mildew, and that’s okay for now.
-Meals won’t consist of freshly-cooked dinners every night.
-Instead we’ll rely on take-out, frozen food or donated meals.
-My daily attire includes nursing tops, yoga pants and wet hair cinched into a bun.
+You won’t eat freshly-cooked dinners every night and instead rely on take-out, frozen food or donated meals.
+Your daily attire would be nursing tops, yoga pants and wet hair cinched into a bun.

 Set your expectations lower than usual because your household will feel chaotic.
-Adding on extra chores and the guilt for not maintaining your norm can make you miserable.
-Instead, realize that this is temporary.
+Adding extra chores and the guilt for not maintaining your norm can make you miserable.
+Realize that this is temporary.
 In a matter of months, you’ll adjust and resume your standard of living.

 3. Keep things organized